rmsrosa/nbjoint/docs/source/usage.md

 The cells for the **Table of Contents**, the **headers**, the **badges**, and the **navigators** are marked with specific *html comments*, so they do not show up when the cells are rendered, except when editing the cell.
 The **markers** are automatically included by the module.

-Except for the **Table of Contents**, **NBBinder** automatically removes any previous marked cell for cleaning up purposes.
+Except for the **Table of Contents**, **NBJoint** automatically removes any previous marked cell for cleaning up purposes.
 In particular, the location of these other marked cells are always the same.
 As for the **Table of Contents**, however, only its contents is deleted.
 If you desire to add the **Table of Contents** in a particular place inside a notebook, just add the marker to that place, or move a previously generated **Table of Contents** to the desired position.

 The markers are python constants and are given as